-The world-renowned home of English football has been transformed into a 21st
+The world-renowned home of English football has been transformed into a 21st century stadium

 A visit to Wembley Stadium is the pinnacle of sport for both football players and fans.